programble/rcmp/README.md

 ## Usage

-RCMP accepts Github webhook payloads POSTed to:
+RCMP accepts Github and Travis webhook payloads POSTed to:

 #### `/`